EXCLUSIVE-Hedge fund Sachem Head targets International Flavors - sources

 By Svea Herbst-Bayliss

-The activist hedge fund's board challenge comes as IFF earlier this month completed its $26.2 billion merger with DuPont's nutrition unit, creating a food ingredients and consumer goods materials giant.
+The activist hedge fund's board challenge comes as IFF earlier this month completed a $26.2 billion merger with DuPont's nutrition unit, creating a food ingredients and consumer goods materials giant.

+IFF's stock price rose as much as 9% in early trading on Wednesday and changed hands at $135.16, up 5.6%, as the broader market fell slightly.

 Sachem Head, headed by hedge fund veteran Scott Ferguson, wants IFF to take action to improve its financial performance and integrate the new unit smoothly, the sources said, requesting anonymity because the matter is confidential.

-IFF, which has a market capitalization of $33 billion, has seen its share price lag behind competitors.
+Shares of IFF, which has a market capitalization of $33 billion, have lagged its competitors.
 In the last 52 weeks, the New York-based company's share price has dropped 8.61%, while rival Givaudan GIVN.S has gained 10.31%.

 The DuPont deal comes after the company agreed to acquire Frutarom in 2018 for $7.1 billion.
 In 2019, as IFF integrated the company, it alerted the U.S. government to potential bribes Frutarom made in Russia and Ukraine.